phrl42/chip-8/README.md

 # chip-8 interpreter

-read the title, that's what it is. a masochist way of learning low level systems
+the "hello world" of low level programming

 # Resources: